1ym4kw/swipe_screen/README.md

   - swipeFromTop: Top to Bottom
   - swipeFromRight: Right to Left
   - swipeFromBottom: Bottom to Top.
+- Enables to start swiping the screen at arbitrary times.
+  - When `movement` is set, the screen swiping starts at the timing when `startTransition()` is executed.
+  - The direction in which the screen is swiped can set by the argument of `startTransition()`.
 - The type of screen transition can be selected.
   - Overlay the destination screen on top of the current screen (`TransitionType.push`)
   - Display the destination screen from the below of the current screen (`TransitionType.pop`)